LucyHinck/KruskalsAlgorithm/README.md

 Programed on Google Colab in Python

-Latest version with updated code marked as v.3
+Latest version with updated code titled Kruskal's_Algorithm.ipynb with the Colab link to run the code